andy2723/Project2/projects/01_war_card_game/FEEDBACK.md

     * Main program: ✔
     * Player class: ✔
     * Player test driver: ✔
-* Program accomplishes simulating the game: ❌
+* Program accomplishes simulating the game: ✔
-    * Reports which player won and how many turns it took: ❌
+    * Reports which player won and how many turns it took: ✔
 ---
 ## GRADE
 * Graded on 1-26-2023, R
+* Graded on 3-15-2023, E